 Where the transaction price in a non-active market is different to the fair value from other observable current market transactions of the same instrument or based on a valuation technique whose variables include only data from an observable market, the Group recognizes the difference between the transaction price and fair value (a 'Day 1' difference) in the consolidated statements of comprehensive income.
-In cases where use is made of data which is not observable, the difference between transaction price and model value is only recognized in the consolidated statements of comprehensive income when the inputs become observable or when the instrument is derecognized.
+In cases where use is made of data which is not observable, the difference between transaction price and model value is only recognized in the consolidated statements is derecognized.
 For each transaction, the Group determines the appropriate method of recognizing the 'Day 1' difference amount.